Difegue/LANraragi/Readme.md

 ![Demo(fuck das lewd)!](http://b.1339.cf/pfilhue.png "")
 Web interface and reader for a server-stored directory of comics (as archives).
-Supports tags, and runs on a basic installation of Perl with the following packages installed:
+Supports tags, and runs on Perl.

-	* HTML:Table
-	* Capture::Tiny
-	* Tie::File
-	* Digest::SHA
-	* Redis
-	* LWP::Simple
-	* JSON::Parse
-	* Switch
-	* IPC::Cmd

 You can find a basic installation guide [here](https://github.com/Difegue/LANraragi/blob/master/Install.md).